ha7ilm/openwebrx/README.md

 If you want to run OpenWebRX on a remote server instead of localhost, do not forget to set *server_hostname* in `config_webrx.py`, or you may get a WebSocket error.

-DSP CPU usage can be fine-tuned in `plugins/dsp/csdr/plugin.py`: you can set transition bandwidths higher (thus degrade filter performance by decreasing the length of the kernel, but also decrease CPU usage).
+DSP CPU usage can be fine-tuned in `plugins/dsp/csdr/plugin.py`: you can set transition bandwidths higher (thus degrade filter performance by decreasing the length of the kernel, but also decrease CPU usage), and also lower `fft_size`.

+If you want a chat-box to the top of the page, <a href="https://gist.github.com/ha7ilm/15c4c5e4c80cef9b3144">here is a snippet</a> for you to include in `config_webrx.py`.

 ## Todo